tualatin/tailforwindows/Readme!.txt

 * new property FileCreationTime
 * rename status bar message ("Record" to "Tail")
 * remove "copy to clipboard" button, was useless
-* bug fix search dialogue title
+* bug fix search dialog title
 * bug fix refresh datagrid source

 v0.9.5049.x
 * colour picker to customize colour in tail window
-* better event handling in all dialogues for Escape button
+* better event handling in all dialogs for Escape button
-* improve file open event from FileManager dialogue
+* improve file open event from FileManager dialog
-* improve file open event from FileManager dialogue to open a new program instance
+* improve file open event from FileManager dialog to open a new program instance
 * add more settings options in .config file
 * rename FindHighlightColor to FindHightlightBackgroundColor/add FindHighlightForegroundColor
-* remove file sort option from Options dialogue because WPF datagrid do it better for us
+* remove file sort option from Options dialog because WPF datagrid do it better for us
 * add x64 Bit support
-* bug fix computing free available memory in systeminformation dialogue
+* bug fix computing free available memory in systeminformation dialog
-* bug fix timestamp
+* bug fix timestamps